Tony and Susan: Critical reception

-Wright received positive reviews for the novel.
+Author Austin Wright received positive reviews for the novel.
 Publishers Weekly praised his "sharp prose".

 The New York Times called the novel "mesmerising".

 Film adaptation

-Director Tom Ford wrote and directed an adaptation of the book in 2016 with Amy Adams starring as Susan Morrow, Jake Gyllenhaal as Edward Sheffield/Tony Hastings, Michael Shannon as Bobby Andes, Isla Fisher as Laura Hastings, and Aaron Taylor-Johnson as Ray.
-The film received positive reviews and accolades including nine BAFTA Award nominations and Golden Globe Award nominations for Best Director and Best Screenplay.
-Aaron Taylor-Johnson won the Golden Globe for Best Supporting Actor.
+Fashion designer and filmmaker Tom Ford wrote and directed the 2016 adaptation of the book with Amy Adams starring as Susan Morrow, Jake Gyllenhaal as Edward Sheffield/Tony Hastings, Michael Shannon as Bobby Andes, Isla Fisher as Laura Hastings, and Aaron Taylor-Johnson as Ray.
+The film received positive reviews and accolades including nine BAFTA Award nominations and Golden Globe Award nominations for Best Director and Best Screenplay, in addition to Aaron Taylor-Johnson's win for Best Supporting Actor.
 Michael Shannon received an Academy Award nomination for Best Supporting Actor.